On the subvarieties with nonsingular real loci of a real algebraic variety: Introduction

-To the best of our knowledge, Theorem \ref{thC2} (i) features the first examples demonstrating that properties $(C)$ and $(A_{\R})$ are not equivalent in general.
-The values of~$c$ for which Theorem \ref{thC2} (i) applies are $c\in\{2,4,5,8,9,11,16,\dots\}$.
-We have not been able to disprove the equivalence of $(C)$ and $(A_{\R})$ for other values of $c\geq 2$, for instance for $c=3$.
-The first case left open is $c=d=3$.
+\begin{thm}[Theorem \ref{thji}] If $d\geq c$ are such that $\alpha(c+1)=2$, there exist $X$ and $M$ such that $(A)$ fails but $(B)$ holds. \end{thm} To the best of our knowledge, Theorem \ref{thC2} features the first examples demonstrating that properties~$(A)$ and $(B)$ are not equivalent in general.
+The hypothesis that $\alpha(c+1)=2$ cannot be entirely dispensed with, as $(A)$ and~$(B)$ are equivalent when $c=1$ (see Proposition~\ref{hyp}).
+The values of~$c$ for which Theorem \ref{thC2} applies are $c\in\{2,4,5,8,9,11,16,\dots\}$.
+We have not been able to disprove the equivalence of $(A)$ and $(B)$ for other values of $c$, for instance for $c=3$.

-Examples where $(C)$ (and even $(A_{\R})$) holds but $(A_{\C})$ fails had already been obtained by Akbulut and King \cite[Theorem 4]{AKtransc}, and refined by Kucharz \cite[Theorem 1.1]{Kuctransc}.
-Their examples work for all $(c,d)$ with $c\geq 2$ and $d\geq c+2$.
-The range of pairs $(c,d)$ that we reach in Theorem \ref{thC2} (ii) is different.

 The proof of Theorem \ref{thC2} uses techniques similar to that of Theorems \ref{Chow3} and~\ref{Chow4}.
-Although both properties $(C)$ and $(A_{\R})$ only involve real loci, the proof of Theorem~\ref{thC2}~(i) makes use in an essential way of global topological properties of sets of complex points, through their classes in the complex cobordism ring $MU_*$.
+Although both properties $(A)$ and $(B)$ only involve real loci, the proof of Theorem~\ref{thC2} makes use in an essential way of global topological properties of sets of complex points, through their classes in the complex cobordism ring $MU_*$.